 The painted elements came back from the artist and the designer tweaked them a bit and added the lettering and tagline to produce the finished cover.

 We started with our brand inspirations: James Bond and Quentin Tarantino.
 Let’s revisit them and see how the A Kill in the Morning book cover design compares with them.

 It looks pretty good to me.

 Recently, I showed the book cover design to a friend of mine who hadn’t read A Kill in the Morning .

 She kind of frowned and said, ‘But this looks like James Bond versus the Nazis in Space!’

 Want to Read A Kill in the Morning?

 Read the opening of A Kill in the Morning for free by clicking here or on the cover:

-If you’d like to discuss the ideas in the article, please email me.
+If you’d like to discuss book cover design, please email me.
 Otherwise, please feel free to share it using the buttons below.